Carter Conlon: ChildCry

 In 2004, Conlon traveled with a team of more than 200 people from Times Square Church to Zambia to hold evangelistic and humanitarian outreaches.
 After witnessing the plight of children living on the streets there, he began to pray about ways to help.
-This led to the establishment of ChildCry in 2005—a ministry of Times Square Church which currently provides more than 4,000 meals a day for children in over 22 countries.
+This led to the establishment of ChildCry in 2005, a ministry of Times Square Church which currently provides more than 4,000 meals a day for children in over 22 countries.

 Feed New York

-In 2012, Conlon initiated "Feed New York," where Times Square Church began to underwrite a number of churches in New York City with $1,000 worth of food every month.
+In 2012, Conlon initiated "Feed New York", where Times Square Church began to underwrite a number of churches in New York City with $1,000 worth of food every month.
 The goal was to provide up to 100 churches with a way to offer food, prayer, and hope to those in need in their neighborhoods.
 Although it began as a one-year initiative, Feed New York continues to support over 10,000 New Yorkers every month through food assistance programs within the five boroughs.

 Worldwide Prayer Meeting

 In 2015, Conlon launched the World Wide Prayer meeting at Times Square Church.
-Every Tuesday night thousands of Christians gather to pray at Times Square Church, either attending in person or by participating through live streaming.
-This powerful service welcomes interactive involvement.
+Every Tuesday night thousands of Christians gather to pray at Times Square Church, either attending in person or participating through live streaming.
+This service welcomes interactive involvement.
 Individuals send requests for prayer via the Internet, which are often immediately prayed over during the meeting.
 Churches and individuals in 199 countries and territories combine their prayers with that of Times Square Church's congregation every week.
 Since its inception, the World Wide Prayer meeting has received over 200,000 prayer requests and witnessed innumerable answers to prayer.

 Conferences

-To date he regularly speaks at World Challenge's Renewing Your Passion for Christ conferences, Conference Paris For Christ and for the Summer Fire Conference in County Cork, Ireland.
-Pastor Conlon has also had the privilege of ministering for the Family Research Council's Watchmen on the Wall.
+Conlon has spoken regularly at World Challenge's Renewing Your Passion for Christ conferences, at Conference Paris For Christ, and for the Summer Fire Conference in County Cork, Ireland.
+Conlon has also ministered at the Family Research Council's Watchmen on the Wall.